sitphp/commands/doc/5_tools.question_tool.md

 ### Dynamic autocomplete

-The autocomplete values can be dynamically updated as you type.
-The following code, for example will only display autocomplete for the first character typed :
+The autocomplete values can be dynamically updated as the user types.
+The following code, for example will only display autocomplete for the first typed character :

 ```php
 // In the "handle" method of your command class ...